tensorflow/docs/site/en/guide/estimators.md

 *   export for serving

 You may either use the pre-made Estimators we provide or write your own custom Estimators.
-All Estimators -- whether pre-made or custom -- are classes based on the `tf.estimator.Estimator` class.
+All Estimators--whether pre-made or custom--are classes based on the `tf.estimator.Estimator` class.

 For a quick example try [Estimator tutorials](../tutorials/estimators/linear).